JosePeanilla/WineApp-Frontend/README.md

 ## Description

 This project is the user interface for the wine app, designed to provide an intuitive and personalized experience.
 Users can register, browse wines, rate bottles, and manage their profiles.
-The app is focused on consumers, wineries, and managers, with specific functions for each type of user.
+The app is focused primarly on consumers.
+Therefore, wineries have the chance to promote their brand, products and regions.

 ## Features